-TOSHIBA Accessibility The TOSHIBA Accessibility utility provides support to movement impaired users when they need to use the TOSHIBA Hot-key functions.
-In use, the utility allows you to make the FN key "sticky", that is you can press it once, release it, and they press one of the Function keys in order to access its specific function.
-When set, the FN key will remain active until another key is pressed.
-Fingerprint Utility This product has a fingerprint utility installed for the purpose of enrolling and recognizing fingerprints which can then be linked to a username and password in order to remove the need to input these details from the keyboard.
-Just by swiping an enrolled finger against the fingerprint sensor, the following functions will be enabled: Logon to Windows and access a security enabled homepage through Internet Explorer.
-Files and folders can be encrypted/decrypted and third party access to them is prevented.
-Unlock the password-protected screen-saver.
-Authentication of the User Password (and, if applicable, the HDD (Hard Disk Drive) Password) when booting up the computer (Power-on Security).
-Single Sign-on feature Fingerprint security cannot be used in models that do not have a fingerprint module installed.
 TOSHIBA Face Recognition TOSHIBA Face Recognition uses a face verification library to verify the face data of users when they log in to Windows.
 If the verification is successful, the user will be logged into Windows automatically.
 The user can thus avoid having to enter a password or the like, which makes the login process easier.
 For more information, please refer to the Using the TOSHIBA Face Recognition section.
 TOSHIBA VIDEO This software is provided for playback of Video.
 PLAYER It has an on-screen interface and functions.
-Click Start -> All Programs -> TOSHIBA VIDEO PLAYER -> TOSHIBA VIDEO PLAYER.
+Click Start -> All Programs -> TOSHIBA VIDEO PLAYER.
 For details on how to use TOSHIBA VIDEO PLAYER, see the help file.
 Bluetooth Stack for Windows by Toshiba This software enables communication between the computer and external Bluetooth devices such as printers and mobile phones.
 Bluetooth functions cannot be used in models that do not have a Bluetooth module installed.
 TOSHIBA Assist TOSHIBA Assist is a graphical user interface that provides access to specific tools, utilities and applications that make the use and configuration of the computer easier.
-To access this utility, click Start -> All Programs - > TOSHIBA -> Utilities -> TOSHIBA Assist .
+To access this utility, click Start -> All Programs -> TOSHIBA -> Utilities -> TOSHIBA Assist .
 TOSHIBA ConfigFree TOSHIBA ConfigFree is a suite of utilities that improve the ease and control of communication devices and network connections, help in the identification of communication problems and allow the creation of profiles if you need to switch between different locations and communication networks.
-To access this utility, click Start -> All Programs - > TOSHIBA -> ConfigFree .
-TOSHIBA eco Utility This computer is equipped with "eco mode".
+To access this utility, click Start -> All Programs -> TOSHIBA -> ConfigFree.

+TOSHIBA eco Utility

+This computer is equipped with "eco mode".
 This mode slightly lowers performance of some devices to reduce electric power consumption.
 You can realize measurable power savings by using it continuously.
 TOSHIBA eco Utility helps you monitor your power savings by showing approximate real time power consumption.
 Furthermore, it shows approximate accumulated power consumption and approximate accumulated power savings when using eco mode daily, weekly, and monthly.
 You can track power savings by using eco mode continuously.

-To access this utility, click Start -> All Programs - > TOSHIBA -> Utilities -> eco Utility .
-TOSHIBA Disc Creator You can create discs in a number of formats including audio discs that can be played on a standard disc player, and data discs which can store copies of the files and folders on your computer's hard disk drive.
-This software can be used on models with an optical disc drive.
+To access this utility, click Start -> All Programs -> TOSHIBA -> Utilities -> eco Utilities

+TOSHIBA Disc Creator

+You can create CDs and DVDs in a number of formats including audio CDs that can be played on a standard CD player, and data CD/DVDs which can store copies of the files and folders on your computer's hard disk drive.

 To start this utility, click Start -> All Programs -> TOSHIBA -> CD&DVD Applications -> Disc Creator.

+TOSHIBA DVD-RAM Utility

+This utility has the function of Physical Format and Write-Protect to DVD-RAM.
+This utility is contained the setup module of TOSHIBA Disc Creator.
+To start this utility, click Start -> All Programs -> TOSHIBA -> CD&DVD Applications -> DVD-RAM Utility.

+TOSHIBA HDD/SSD Alert Utility

+This utility includes wizard functions to monitor the Disk Drive operating status and execute the system backup.

+To access the utility, click Start -> All Programs -> TOSHIBA -> Utilities -> HDD SSD Alert.

+tion